Advanced melanoma (Stage 4)

 It can be difficult to decide which treatment to try, and in what order.
 And this decision may be different for each person with advanced melanoma.
 It can be difficult to decide whether to have treatment at all when you have an advanced cancer.
-The treatment will not cure the melanoma but cancer drugs or radiotherapy may shrink it or hold it in check for a time.
+The treatment will not cure the melanoma but cancer drugs or radiotherapy may shrink it or control it for a time.
 Most people who choose to have treatment for advanced melanoma, will usually try more than one treatment.

 You will need to think about how the treatment will affect your day to day life.
 This includes whether it may cause side effects, as well as stresses such as travelling back and forth to the hospital.
 Most importantly, you will need to understand what the treatment you are offered can do to control the melanoma.

 Your doctor will discuss the options for treatment with you.
 There may also be a counsellor or specialist nurse at the hospital you could talk to.
 You may also want to talk things over with a close relative or friend.
 It can be helpful to talk over difficult decisions with someone outside your circle of family and friends.
 You can look at our melanoma organisations page for organisations that can give you information and tell you about how to get counselling and emotional support.

 A biological therapy called ipilimumab (Yervoy) can shrink advanced melanoma and control it for a time.
 You have it as a drip (intravenously).